-Nonlinear response history analysis may be performed to demonstrate acceptable performance when the demand to capacity ratios computed using the linear response parameters from the linear response spectrum analysis exceed the criteria of Section 7.7.
-When nonlinear response history analysis is performed, modeling shall be in accordance with the recommendations of Chapter 8 and selection and scaling of ground motions shall be in accordance with the recommendations of Strength.
-The default values of Table 7.1 may be used for the expected strength of common structural material.
-Where materials other than these are used, expected strength values shall be based on statistical data from material tests and shall consider potential effects of strain hardening.

-Perform analyses using not less than three appropriate ground motion pairs, which shall be selected and modified to be compatible with the Service Level response spectrum.
-If fewer than seven ground motion pairs are used, the maximum absolute value of each response parameter obtained from the suite of analyses shall be used to determine acceptable performance.
-Where seven or more pairs of ground motions are used, the mean value of each response parameter shall be used to determine acceptable performance.
+- Nonlinear response history analysis may be performed to demonstrate acceptable - 12 performance when the demand to capacity ratios computed using the linear response - 13 parameters from the linear response spectrum analysis exceed the criteria of Section - 14 7.7.
+When nonlinear response history analysis is performed, modeling shall be in - accordance with the recommendations of Chapter 8 and selection and scaling of ground - motions shall be in accordance with the recommendations of Chapter 5.
+Perform - analyses using not less than three appropriate ground motion pairs, which shall be - selected and modified to be compatible with the Service Level response spectrum.
+If - 19 fewer than seven ground motion pairs are used, the maximum absolute value of each - 20 response parameter obtained from the suite of analyses shall be used to determine - acceptable performance.
+Where seven or more pairs of ground motions are used, the - mean value of each response parameter shall be used to determine acceptable - 23 performance.

-7.5 Linear Structural Modeling
+24 7.5 Linear Structural Modeling

-7.5.1 General
+25 7.5.1 General

-Conduct linear analyses using a three-dimensional mathematical model of the structure that represents the spatial distribution of mass and stiffness to an extent adequate for calculation of the significant features of the building's linear dynamic lateral response.
-Models shall include representation of the stiffness of the intended lateral-force-resisting system as well as any vertical-load-bearing elements and nonstructural components that add significant lateral stiffness or that will experience significant stress in response to Service Level shaking.

-Commentary: Three-dimensional mathematical structural models are required for all analyses and evaluations.
-Given the current state of modeling capabilities and available software systems, there is no reason to estimate the actual threedimensional behavior of tall buildings by relying on approximate two-dimensional models.
-The accuracy obtained by using three-dimensional models substantially outweighs the advantage of the simplicity offered by two-dimensional models.

-Although analytical models used to perform linear response spectrum analysis as part of the prescriptive Building Code procedures typically do not include representation of elements other than those that compose the intended lateral-forceresisting system, in tall buildings the gravity-load-carrying system and some nonstructural components can add significant stiffness.
+- 26 Conduct linear analyses using a three-dimensional mathematical model of the structure - 27 that represents the spatial distribution of mass and stiffness to an extent adequate for - calculation of the significant features of the building's linear dynamic lateral response. - 29 Models shall include representation of the stiffness of the intended lateral-force-resisting - 30 system as well as any vertical load-bearing elements and nonstructural components that - 31 add significant lateral stiffness or that will experience significant stress in response to - 32 Service Level shaking. - 33 Commentary: Three-dimensional mathematical structural models are required for - 34 all analyses and evaluations.
+Given the current state of modeling capabilities and - 35 available software systems, there is no reason to estimate the actual three- - dimensional behavior of tall buildings by relying on approximate two-dimensional - models.
+The accuracy obtained by using three-dimensional models substantially - outweighs the advantage of the simplicity offered by two-dimensional models. - 39 Although analytical models used to perform linear response spectrum analysis as - 40 part of the prescriptive Building Code procedures typically do not include - representation of elements other than those that compose the intended lateral-forceresisting system, in tall buildings the gravity-load-carrying system and some nonstructural components can add significant stiffness.
 Because the goal of Service Level evaluation is to accurately project the building's probable performance under Service Level shaking, it is important to include such elements in the analytical model and also to verify that their behavior will be acceptable.